 The grounds that apply to the processing of special categories of data differ to those which apply to the processing of other personal data.

-(i) Processing Necessary in the Field of Employment
+- Processing necessary in the field of employment

 The same principles apply as those set out above in respect of non-sensitive types of personal data.
 This ground can only be relied upon in cases of life and death (of the data subject or another person) where the data subject is incapable of giving their consent.